 Revenue from sales of properties is recognized when the risks and rewards related to the properties are transferred to purchasers, which is when the construction of relevant properties has been completed, title to the properties has been delivered to the purchasers and collectability of related receivables is reasonably assured.
-Revenue is recognized only to the extent collectability of such receivable is reasonably assured.
+Revenue is recognized only when collectability of such receivable is reasonably assured.
+Deposits and installments received on properties sold prior to the date of revenue recognition are included in the statements of financial position under current liabilities.